Dušan Vidojević

 Dušan Vidojević (born 6 April 1979) is a retired footballer who played as a midfielder.

 Club career

 Born in Belgrade, Vidojević began playing football with FK Rad in the First League of Serbia and Montenegro.

 Vidojević moved to Greece in July 2002, joining Greek first division side PAS Giannina F.C., making 21 top flight league appearances for the club.
-He would also play for Kerkyra F.C. and Panachaiki F.C. in the Greek second division.
+He would also play for Kerkyra and Panachaiki in the Greek second division.
 He also had a brief spell with FC Brașov in the Romanian second division.

 He returned to Serbia and played for FK Voždovac and FK Banat Zrenjanin in the Serbian Superliga.